Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 3: Active Learning - Adaptive Sampling/Step-by-Step.md

 Outputs:
-1. bd-td-[1–###] – ML-NAMD subfolders that are running to collect the data points
+1. {filename}-[1–###] – ML-NAMD subfolders that are running to collect the data points
-2. bd-td.log – PyRAI2MD log file
+2. {filename}.log – PyRAI2MD log file
-3. bd-td-ntraj-5-iter-n.xyz – coordinates of the collected geometries
+3. {filename}-ntraj-5-iter-n.xyz – coordinates of the collected geometries
-4. bd-td.adaptive.json – adaptive sampling geometry data
+4. {filename}.adaptive.json – adaptive sampling geometry data
-5. NN-bd-td-n – Updated NN model
+5. NN-{filename}-n – Updated NN model
-6. NN-bd-td-n.log – NN training log file that contains the updated MAEs
+6. NN-{filename}-n.log – NN training log file that contains the updated MAEs

 What to look for:
 You will need to look at the log files of each of the iterations (i.e., `NN-bd-td-n.log`) to determine whether the MAE is still within chemical accuracy (0.043 eVs or 1 kcal/mol)